-These are the most amazing rolls, made in a rather amazing way!
+Homemade Rolls for a Crowd! – The most amazing rolls, made in the most amazing way!

 Three steps.
 No dissolving yeast or even a first rise.
 Crazy good too!